 Writers are well-paid on this site for simply blogging and fulfilling requests from their patrons.
 A Patreon account can also be useful to YouTubers looking to monetize their work without depending on ads.
 Here’s a list of the top creators making impressive monthly incomes on Patreon!

 Biggest Advantage of Using Patreon: You control what you create and how often you post.
 However, you will have to listen to your audience and create something worth subscribing to.

 7. Facebook Groups

 Many people have no idea that Facebook isn’t just where you go to get distracted from work… it’s also where you find more work!

 Facebook groups have existed for ages, but recently, companies have been using them to look for genuine talent that can solve their business-related problems.
 Or even to simply expand their reach and acquire new clients.

-Whether you’re interested in copywriting, blogging, email marketing or social media, you will be surprised at how many “work from home” themed groups there are out there!
+Whether you’re interested in copywriting, blogging, email marketing, or offering consulting services, you will be surprised at how many “work from home” themed groups there are out there!

 Biggest Advantage of Using Facebook Groups: At some point in the day, you’re inevitably going to log onto Facebook.
 Therefore, it won’t even feel like a chore when you decide to start searching for work on the platform!